 Sleep in general has a variety of benefits from protection against scary things like obesity and heart disease – to simple things like improved memory.
 Similar to nighttime sleep, napping has benefits of its own.
 We took 20 minutes to indulge in daytime shut-eye in the office and we found 5 glorious reasons to take a time-out and get your nap on.

-Georgetown University researchers discovered that after a nap there’s a burst of activity in the brain’s right hemisphere, the side linked to creativity.
-Another study showed naps of 40 or more minutes allowed sleepers to enter REM (the time when your brain is most active during sleep) and perform better on word problems.
-Before you play trivia or get crafty, take a nap and the lightbulb might just click on when you wake up.
+Have you ever suddenly woken up knowing the answer to a solution that’s been bugging you?
+A nap might just be the perfect eureka.
+A team of Georgetown University researchers discovered that after a nap there’s a burst of activity in the brain’s right hemisphere, the side linked to creativity.
+Another study showed naps of 40 or more minutes allowed sleepers to enter REM and perform better on word problems.
+Before you play trivia or get crafty take a nap and the lightbulb might just click on.

-NASA has found higher amounts of alertness in pilots after a 40 minute nap compared to pilots with no rest.
+Jolting your head up from a snooze and questioning what just happened or where you’re is the worst.
+But have faith that once you blink away those confused eyes several times, a boost of alertness will come.
+NASA has found that higher amounts of alertness in pilots after a 40 minute nap compared to pilots with no rest.
 The study also showed that just 10 minutes of a power nap can perk you up.

 Think about the last time you were around a toddler who didn’t nap.
 Not a pretty picture – insert grumpy emoji here.
-As adults, we tend to keep tiredness to ourselves but being grumpy still doesn’t feel good.
-Several studies by the National Sleep Foundation have shown naps are a mood booster.
+Unlike children, most of us have stopped throwing tantrums when we’re exhausted.
+As adults, we tend to keep tiredness to ourselves but being grumpy doesn’t feel good.
+Several studies by the National Sleep Foundation has shown naps are a mood booster.
 Turn that frown upside down and enjoy a quick snooze – you’ll thank us later.

-Consider your cat nap as a “mini vacation.”
-The sheer luxury of escaping for 20 minutes can be a major stress reliever.
+Consider your cat nap as a “mini vacation”.
+The sheer luxury of escaping for 20 minutes can be a major stress reliever, even for a small amount of time.
 Sometimes we just need to take a break and have time of our own where we close our eyes and let go of all our stressors.
 Take a deep breath, exhale and take a moment to daydream with your eyes closed.